-Pittsburgh Council on Higher Education - The Pittsburgh Council on Higher Education is a consortium of ten accredited colleges and universities in Allegheny County, including: Carlow University, Carnegie Mellon University, Chatham University, Community College of Allegheny County, Duquesne University, La Roche College, Pittsburgh Theological Seminary, Point Park University, Robert Morris University, and the University of Pittsburgh.
+Pittsburgh Council on Higher Education - The Pittsburgh Council on Higher Education is a consortium of 10 accredited colleges and universities in Allegheny County, including: Carlow University, Carnegie Mellon University, Chatham University, Community College of Allegheny County, Duquesne University, La Roche College, Pittsburgh Theological Seminary, Point Park University, Robert Morris University and the University of Pittsburgh.

 The Carnegie Foundation of Institutions of Higher Education - In 1970, the Carnegie Commission on Higher Education developed a classification of colleges and universities to support its program of research and policy analysis.
 The Carnegie Classification is a leading framework for describing institutional diversity in U.S. higher education.

 National Center for Education Statistics - The National Center for Education Statistics, located within the U.S. Department of Education and the Institute of Education Sciences, is the primary federal entity for collecting and analyzing data related to education.

 Integrated Postsecondary Education Data System (IPEDS) - IPEDS is the core postsecondary education data collection program for NCES.
 Data are collected from all primary providers of postsecondary education in the country in such areas as enrollments, program completions, graduation rates, faculty, staff, finances, institutional prices and student financial aid.

 Other comparative data websites and useful publications include:

 The University and College Accountability Network (UCAN) – The National Association of Independent Colleges and Universities developed U-CAN — the University and College Accountability Network — as a free college information website to deliver key college information directly to consumers.